 Note: Sample syllabi are provided for informational purposes only.
 For the most up-to-date information, consult the official course documentation.

 No previous knowledge of cryptography is necessary.
 This course is about applying theory to practical problems, but it is still a theory course.
 The main requirement is basic "mathematical maturity".
 You have to be able to read and write mathematical definitions, statements and proofs.

-It is expected that you were successful in your undergraduate discrete math class, and took basic algorithms and computability/complexity theory classes.
+It is expected that you were successful in your undergraduate discrete math class and took basic algorithms and computability/complexity theory classes.
 In particular, you have to know how to measure the running time of an algorithm and how to do proofs by contradiction and contraposition.
 You also have to know the basics of probability theory and modular arithmetic.
 You should also have familiarity with Python for the coding portions of the course.

 If you cannot recall what terms like permutation, sample space, random variable, conditional probability, big-O notation mean, you should consider taking the course in a later semester and refresh your knowledge of the above topics in the meanwhile.
 I recommend you review an undergraduate textbook on discrete math.

 All necessary elements of number theory will be presented during the course.